PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 Accurately assessing the offensive capabilities of AI systems remains a major challenge for policymakers and researchers.
 Relying solely on evaluations conducted by a single team may be insufficient.
 To better understand the highly dynamic nature of AI capabilities, we need robust, open-market, real-time evaluations.

-Toward this goal, we hosted a first-of-its-kind #footnote[The only other similar competition we know of was held as part of DARPA’s AI Cyber Challenge (AIxCC), it had a different focus on advancing AI for cyber defense.
+Toward this goal, we hosted a first-of-its-kind #footnote[The only other similar competition we know of was held as part of DARPA's AI Cyber Challenge (AIxCC), it had a different focus on advancing AI for cyber defense.
 See: https://aicyberchallenge.com] _AI vs. Humans _CTF competition, inviting AI developers to directly compete against each other and against human teams.
 We also analyzed AI performance in _Cyber Apocalypse_, a large CTF with thousands of participants.

-Our results suggest that crowdsourcing elicitation is a promising approach to assessing AI capabilities: crowdsourced AI performance wildly exceeded our initial expectations, with AIs saturating the _AI vs. Humans_ CTF for a total bounty of only \$7500.
+Our results suggest that crowdsourcing elicitation is a promising approach to assessing AI capabilities: crowdsourced AI performance wildly exceeded our initial expectations, with AIs saturating the _AI vs. Humans_ CTF for a prize pool of only \$7500.

 Hosting head-to-head competitions with human teams lets us report a more interpretable and policy-relevant signal than traditional benchmark scores.
-In _Cyber Apocalypse_, the best AI outperforms 79% humans, and can reliably solve tasks requiring up to one hour of human effort.
+In _Cyber Apocalypse_, the best AI outperforms 90% humans, and solves tasks requiring up to one hour of human effort.

-We suggest several ways in which crowdsourcing can offer practical value for different stakeholders:
+We suggest several ways in which crowdsourcing can offer value for different stakeholders:

 - *For policy and R&D agencies*: Hundreds of CTFs are hosted yearly, providing a rich source of evaluation data.
 What is missing is targeted support for AI-focused tracks.
 Modest funding for prizes and coordination could establish a sustainable evaluation ecosystem.
 Once popularized, these tracks may require little or no ongoing funding.

-- *For frontier AI labs*: Open-market evaluations offer a fast, low-cost way to uncover overlooked capabilities and validate internal assessments.
+- *For frontier AI labs*: Open-market evaluations offer a fast, low-cost way to uncover overlooked capabilities and validate internal evaluations.

 - *For CTF Organizers*: Adding an AI track can increase visibility, attract participants, and introduce new research and media interest.
-Our team has experience supporting these efforts and is available to assist with design and execution.
+Palisade is happy to assist with this.

-As AI systems grow in complexity, evaluation must keep pace.
-Moreover, evaluation methods should be clear enough to guide policy, and flexible enough to reveal what today’s systems can actually do.
+As AI systems' capabilities grow, evaluation must keep pace.
+Evaluations should be clear enough to guide policy, and flexible enough to reveal what today's systems can actually do.
 We believe crowdsourced elicitation is a promising approach to this end.

 #set heading(numbering: none)

 = Acknowledgements

-We thank our _Palisade Research_ colleagues: Reworr, who helped set up and run the Claude Code agent, achieving second place among AI teams; Rustem Turtayev, who helped set up the React&Plan agent; and Alexander Bondarenko, for experimenting with the Aider agent.
+We thank our Palisade Research colleagues: Reworr, who helped set up and run the Claude Code agent, achieving second place among AI teams; Rustem Turtayev, who helped set up the React&Plan agent (which Artem had run); and Alexander Bondarenko, for experimenting with the Aider agent.

+We thank Malika Toqmadi for help editing this manuscript.

-// I promised to include these for people who filled out the feedback form We thank the AI teams who designed agents for this competition: CAI (Víctor Mayoral-Vilches, Endika Gil-Uriarte, Unai Ayucar-Carbajo, Luis Javier Navarrete-Lozano, María Sanz-Gómez, Lidia Salas Espejo, Martiño Crespo-Álvarez), Imperturbable (James Lucassen), FCT, Cyagent, and Project S1ngularity.
+We thank the AI teams who designed agents for this competition: CAI (Víctor Mayoral-Vilches, Endika Gil-Uriarte, Unai Ayucar-Carbajo, Luis Javier Navarrete-Lozano, María Sanz-Gómez, Lidia Salas Espejo, Martiño Crespo-Álvarez), Imperturbable (James Lucassen), FCT, Cyagent, and Project S1ngularity.

-We are grateful to _Hack The Box_ for providing challenges for the _AI vs Humans_ CTF event, supporting us in organizing this event, and providing data for our analysis.
+We are grateful to Hack The Box for providing challenges for the _AI vs Humans_ CTF event, supporting us in organizing this event, and providing data for our analysis.
 This event would not happen without their help!

 = Authors' contributions

 #table(
-  columns: 3,
+  columns: 5,
-  align: (start, center, center), table.header([Name], [AP], [DV]),
-  [Original idea and methodology], [], [•],
+  align: (start, center, center, center, center), table.header([Name], [AP], [DV], [Others at Palisade], [Event participants]), [Original idea and methodology], [], [•], [], [], [Event organization], [•], [], [], [],
-  [Event organization], [•], [],
+  [Running AI agents], [•], [], [•], [•],
-  [Evaluation], [•], [],
+  [Evaluation], [•], [], [], [],
-  [Writing and research\ communication], [•], [•],
+  [Writing], [•], [•], [], [],
 )

-#bibliography("ref.bib", style: "chicago-author-date", title:"References")
+#bibliography("ref.bib", style: "chicago-author-date", title: "References")

 #pagebreak()

 #set heading(numbering: "A.1")
 #counter(heading).update(0)

-= Challenges of recruiting AI teams
+= Recruiting AI teams

 #figure(
   table(
     columns: (auto, auto, auto, auto, auto),
     align: left,
+    [#align(center)[*AI team type*]],
+    [*Invited\ by us*],
+    [*Accepted\ invite*],
-    [#align(center)[*AI team type*]], [*Invited\ by us*], [*Accepted\ invite*], [*Independently\ reached out*], [*CTF\ team names*], [Offensive AI startups], [9], [0], [1], [CAI], [Researchers], [3], [1], [0], [Cyagent],
+    [*Independently\ reached out*],
+    [*CTF\ team names*],

+    [Offensive AI startups], [9], [0], [1], [CAI],
+    [Researchers], [3], [1], [0], [Cyagent],
     [Frontier Labs], [2], [1], [0], [FCT],
-    [Individuals], [0], [0], [3], [Imperturbable\ Project S1ngularity #tododmv[3 reached out, but 2 participated?]],
+    [Individuals], [0], [0], [3], [Imperturbable\ Project S1ngularity],
   ),
   caption: [AI teams registration flow for the AI vs Humans event], ) <registration-flow>

-#todomt[this section only focuses on difficulties of recruiting/attracting AI teams to participate in crowdsourcing efforts.
-I think, it would be beneficial to also discuss whether crowdsourcing work as a method, explaining why we believe crowdsourcing might be a more efficient approach - answering the question in the section's title]

 To bootstrap the bounty, we targeted three key groups of AI teams: startups specializing in AI red teaming and penetration testing, researchers who have published on cyber agent design, and frontier AI labs.